 International students must submit an I-20/DS-2019 Request Form, which will be available to download as of April 1, 2015.
 This form will be linked to your VIP page after you have accepted your offer of enrollment and paid your admission deposit (this is your Statement of Intent to Register, or SIR).
 UC Davis GSM students do this through an electronic enrollment form and payment of deposit.
 We will not be able to begin processing your documents until your enrollment reply and deposit have been received.

-The forms for documenting your financial resources must be submitted to the Graduate School of Management with affidavits certifying the amount and availability of funds in U. S. dollars.
-UC Davis issues your Form I-20 or DS-2019 only after we receive these materials.
-Once we have received all required documents, we notify SISS to issue your document.
-It may take several weeks to several months to obtain a visa after you receive the Form I-20 or DS-2019, so it is critical that you submit the required documents early (ideally by June 1) and be sure that they are complete and accurate.
+The forms for documenting your financial resources must be submitted to the Graduate School of Management with affidavits certifying the amount and availability of funds in United States dollars.
+SISS issues your I-20 or DS-2019 only after the GSM receives the forms and financial documentation.
+It can take several weeks to obtain a visa after UC Davis issues your I-20/DS-2019.

-This check-in and SISS overview is for all MBA and MPAc Orientation still TBD.
-The session will cover some of the specific issues that you may encounter as part of your UC Davis GSM experience.
+This check-in and SISS overview is for all MBA and MPAc international students.
+The session will cover issues you may encounter as part of your UC Davis GSM experience.
 Click here to review what will be covered and what to bring.

 Arrival in the U.S.

 Plan to arrive in Davis by mid-August to find appropriate housing and furnishings, and to prepare for orientation.
 If you plan to take waiver exams (MBA students only), you will need sufficient time to study.

 Davis Airporter Service will meet your flight, deliver you to the address in Davis that you request, and allow extra baggage.